Stoke-on-Trent: Economy

 The other five towns of the city all have their own smaller town centres.
 Festival Park is a large retail and business park located in Etruria, built on the former Garden Festival site.
 There are retail parks in Tunstall, Fenton and Longton.
-A new retail park in Longton, called Phoenix Park, has opened and has a Currys, Smyths, Pets at Home, Shoezone, Sports Direct, T.K.
+Longton, called Phoenix Park straddles the A50 on the outskirts of Longton and has a Currys, Smyths, Pets at Home, Shoezone, Sports Direct, T.K.
 Maxx and Matalan.
-A pub, McDonald's, Greggs and Costa are also on the site.
+A pub, McDonald's, Greggs and Costa Coffee are also on the site.

 Other notable business people from the city include Reginald H. Jones (Chairman of General Electric), venture capitalist Jon Moulton, and John Madejski (chairman of Reading F.C. and former owner of Auto Trader).

-The Night-time industry has boomed in recent years, with Hanley becoming increasingly popular for its theatres and restaurants.